manicken/dalhalla-iot/README.md

 ## Future Plans

-- Full event-driven script execution.
+- Full event-driven script execution (beta state)
-- MQTT and WebSocket command sources.
+- MQTT and WebSocket(implemented) command sources.
-- Integration with **Home Assistant**.
 - More advanced web UI for configuration and file management.
 - Optional BSON configuration storage to eliminate heap fragmentation.
-- Extended device capability introspection and GUI auto-documentation.
+- Extended device capability introspection and GUI auto-documentation (is in a beta stage).

 ---